wp-plugins/custom-pointers/readme.txt

 == Description ==
 [youtube https://www.youtube.com/watch?v=JZuEgP4n-kk]

-The Custom Pointers Plugin for WordPress introduces an administrative interface that enables Administrators to create a "Collection" custom "Pointers" quickly, easily and in an organized fashion.
+The Custom Pointers Plugin for WordPress introduces an interface that enables Administrators to create a group of custom "Pointers" quickly, easily and in an organized fashion.

-Fundamentally; it's a way to create interactive tutorials for your WordPress Users in the back end.
+*Fundamentally; it's a way to create interactive tutorials for your WordPress Users* in the back end.

 This is built atop the "Feature Pointers" feature that was introduced in WordPress 3.3.